elifesciences/tech-team/incidents/2023-04-27--cluster-outage.md

 ## Contributing Factors

 - Not enough disk space in the cluster
-- Build images are unnessessarily large
+- Build images are unnecessarily large

 ## Stabilization Steps